On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Incentives in Permissionless Protocols: Analysis of Bitcoin's Nakamoto Protocol

-Such community forks are not without precedent.
-A notable example is the Ethereum community's decision to fork the Ethereum ledger in order to return funds stolen from the DAO attack.\footnote{ \url{https://blog.ethereum.org/2016/07/20/hard-fork-completed}, accessed February 2024.} Such measures, however, require the community to be willing to override the protocol and able to agree on the correct ledger.
-While the Ethereum blockchain community was able to override the protocol, the Ethereum Classic blockchain rejects any community interventions.\footnote{\url{https://ethereumclassic.org/why-classic/code-is-law}, accessed February 2024.} Anecdotally, Ethereum did not suffer any consistency attacks, whereas Ethereum Classic suffered multiple such attacks.{\interfootnotelinepenalty=10000\footnote{\url{https://www.coinbase.com/blog/deep-chain-reorganization-detected-on-ethereum-classic-etc}, accessed February 2024.}}
+Such community responses are not without precedent and are actively considered by system developers.\footnote{ For example, Buterim writes ``if the cryptoeconomic consensus fails, whether due to a bug or an intentional 51$\%$ attack, a vast community of many thousands of developers and many more users are watching carefully to make sure the chain recovers correctly'' \citep{Buterin2023DontOverload}.
+The developer community often uses the terms social consensus \citep{Buterin2016Philosophy} or a community hard fork when referring to the protocol's reliance on external sources. } A notable example is the Ethereum community's decision to fork the Ethereum ledger in order to return funds stolen from the DAO attack \citep{EthereumFoundation2016HardFork}.
+Such measures, however, require the community to be willing to override the protocol and able to agree on the correct ledger.
+While the Ethereum blockchain community was able to override the protocol, the Ethereum Classic blockchain rejects any community interventions \citep{EthereumClassic_nodate_CodeIsLaw}.
+Anecdotally, Ethereum did not suffer any consistency attacks, whereas Ethereum Classic suffered multiple such attacks \citep{Nesbitt2019DeepChainReorg}.

 However, the community response is not a silver bullet.
-To undo the attack, the community must reach agreement on the correct ledger.
+To undo the attack, the community must reach an agreement on the correct ledger.
 In other words, the community needs to solve the same consensus problem that the protocol attempts to solve.
-In addition, the attacker may employ a different attack to deceive both the protocol and the community.
+Moreover, the attacker may employ a different attack to deceive both the protocol and the community.
+Without a formal model of the community’s decision-making process, it is difficult to assess the community response.

 In the next section, we analyze a model inspired by the efficacy of the community response.
 The protocol can be seen as incorporating the community response within the protocol.
 The analysis evaluates the required capabilities and limitations of the community.